kmlawson/skills-in-transnational-history/seminars.md

 Ch 5 "Lyons, the Spatial Analysis of a City in the 17th and 18th Centuries.
 Locating and Crossing Data in a GIS Built from Written Sources" Gauthiez  and Zeller
 Ch 6 "Mapping Long-term Urban Space Structures: Barcelona as a Case Study" Bassols and Garriga

 Dear, Michael J. *GeoHumanities: Art, History and Text at the Edge of Place* Routledge, 2011.
+[Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb3064597)
 Ch 25 "Without Limits: Ancient History and GIS" Alexander von Lünen et al.
 Ch 26 "History and GIS: Railways, Population Change..."
 Robert M. Schwartz et al.
 Ch 30 "What do Humanists Want?
 What do Humanists Need?
 What Might Humanists Get?"
 Peter K. Bol